-The second cipher was also used between the Queen and the Earl of Newcastle (Green p.ix).
+The second cipher was also used between the Queen and the Earl of Newcastle (Green p.ix), including:

-Charles I wrote to Newcastle in a different cipher in November 1643 (Rushworth (British History Online)).
-(The cipher in the electronic version appears to be mutilated.
-A look at the paper edition would allow one to supplement the following.)
+Charles I wrote to Newcastle in a different cipher in November 1643 (Rushworth (British History Online, Google) p.368).
+(The cipher in the electronic version is mutilated.
+A look at the paper edition allows one to supplement the following.)

 Numbers 60-90 appear to be mostly nulls.
 There are also three-digit figures 110 and 123, which would represent some words.

 Another cipher used in Charles I to Richard Browne in Paris on 31 January 1643 has been identified by Eric Sams in 'Solution to the cipher letter of Charles I to Sir Edw.
 Nicholas' (PDF).
 It has a more irregular assignment of letters.

 The summer of 1643 saw the zenith of the royalist fortune but the campaign ended in rather a disappointment.

 A letter from Nicholas to Ormonde, dated 18 April 1644, uses a cipher for some words (Calendar of the manuscripts of the Marquess of Ormonde, K.P., preserved at Kilkenny, p.75 (Internet Archive)), which allows conjectural partial reconstruction of the cipher.
 It also employs an irregular assignment (though some part around 42-45 may have a reverse alphabetical order).
 Higher numbers represents words and names: 115 (the), 116 (his), 199 (earl), 211 (Jermyn).

 In 1644, Prince Rupert won a series of victories in the north.
 The cipher used between Charles and Prince Rupert was similar to the second cipher with Henrietta-Maria.